Business AspectsVacation Rental Owners

 Listing is not a one-time affair.
 It needs to be constantly monitored and reviewed.
 Your photos should speak.
 They could be guests who have stayed there (with permission, of course).
 They should show that your guests had a blast at your property.
 They could be of an event such as a Christmas Eve Party that was held at your property.

 Photos and Videos gain higher attraction and listings without them don’t stand a chance.
 And it’s logical too.
 If your prospective guest wants to have a feel of what he is getting into, he should be able to see it.
-Owners also use Search Engine Optimization (SEO) for showcasing their property at the top.
-This helps them come into notice of more people, generate more stays, and in turn more reviews.
+Owners also use Search Engine Optimization (SEO) to stand out in search engines.
+This helps them come to notice more people, generate more stays, and in turn more reviews.

 6. Manage Reviews: Don’t start with how it is unethical and all that.
 Managing reviews doesn’t imply manipulating them.
 It implies altering the frequency of when the good reviews are published.
 Publishing all of them together doesn’t show continuity.
 It can even give an impression that these are paid or fake reviews.
 You need to engage your target audience and keep it realistic.
 Show that your reviews are organic and generated over a period of time.
 They should showcase your journey and generate faith in the readers.